Nicolas Winding Refn: 2010s: Hollywood breakthrough

 In September 2011, Refn said his next film would be I Walk with the Dead, with Carey Mulligan, co-star of Drive, slated to play the lead.
 According to Refn, it was to be a horror-movie sex thriller that may be set in Tokyo or Los Angeles.
 In October 2013 playwright Polly Stenham was confirmed to write the screenplay with Refn.
 They stated that the film will have an all-female cast.
 Refn admitted that he asked Stenham to write the screenplay to compensate for his perceived inability to write female characters.
 By November 2014, the film had been retitled The Neon Demon, with filming planned to take place in Los Angeles in early 2015.
 The film starred Elle Fanning, Karl Glusman, Keanu Reeves, Christina Hendricks, Abbey Lee, Jena Malone and Bella Heathcote.
 The film was Refn's third consecutive in competition for the Palme d'Or.

 Following The Neon Demon, Refn developed and directed the streaming television series Too Old to Die Young for Amazon in 2019 and Copenhagen Cowboy for Netflix in 2023.
 The latter was his first Danish-language release since the Pusher series.

-2020s
+2020s: Recent work

 On 23 April 2025, it was announced that Refn would write and direct a film for Neon entitled Her Private Hell, and it would star Sophie Thatcher, Charles Melton, Kristine Froseth, and Havana Rose Liu.
 Principal photography began on 8 May 2025 and concluded in late July.
-The film will be released in 2026.
+The film was released in 2026.